-Before you convince yourself that you have no time or energy for exercise because of your juggling act, think again.
-Exercising doesn't drain you of personal energy, it boosts it and this is exactly what working moms need!
+Before you convince yourself that you have no time or energy for exercise, think again.
+Exercising doesn't drain you of personal energy, it boosts it and this is exactly what working moms need.

-When you have a plan you can follow you'll know exactly what you could do given a certain amount of time.
-A plan will get you motivated, set a time-frame, and have a goal to strive for that gets you out of bed in the morning (if that's when you choose to work out).
+When you have a plan you'll know exactly what you could do given a certain amount of time.
+A plan will have a set a time-frame and a motivating goal to strive for that gets you out of bed in the morning.

 Why is exercise important to you?
 Is it to stay fit?
 Lose the baby weight?
 Stay healthy so you can keep up with the kids?
 Write this questions down and think what kind of motivational mantra you can tell yourself for when you don't feel like working out.